Rowhan22/Gastrointestinal-Tract-Images-Multiclass-Classification-using-CNN/README.md

 3. Final Training Loss: 0.75
 4. Final Validation Loss: 0.80
 Confusion matrices and classification reports are used to evaluate performance on the test set.

+## TO DO
+First of all download the dataset at (https://datasets.simula.no/kvasir/).
+For this code, the dataset "Kvasir Dataset v2" was used.
+Then create three separate folders (one for testing, another one for training and validation) with all the eigth classes inside all of them.
+Divide the total dataset in 80% for training, 10% for testing and 10% for validation